-Attendance: Employees shall be in attendance at assigned workstations or locations at established starting times in accordance with general departmental regulations and these Rules.
-Employees are required to adhere to the City's time and attendance procedures, including but not limited to punching in and out and completing leave requests.
-All attendance records shall be maintained and reported to the Finance Department on a time specified by the Comptroller.
+Attendance: Employees will be in attendance at assigned workstations or locations at established starting times in accordance with general departmental regulations and these Rules.
+Employees are required to adhere to the City's time and attendance procedures including, but not limited to, clocking in and out and completing leave requests.
+All attendance records shall be maintained and reported to the Finance Department by a time specified by the Comptroller.